Pernik: Drama Theater

 The Municipal Drama Theater of Pernik was founded in 1919 and is named after the actor Boyan Danovski.
 It was once housed in the Palace of Culture, where it has a modern stage, a hall for 500 spectators, very good opportunities for artistic lighting and musical design.
 Due to a short circuit in 2004, the theater hall was destroyed by fire, but the theater continues to be visited in a smaller hall in the United Children's Complex.
 Subsequently, the burned hall was completely repaired and modernized.
 Since 2013, the theater returns to the hall of the Palace of Culture.
 The theater has been awarded many national prizes, including the prize of the Union of Bulgarian Artists for an overall performance.
 The most famous directors, artists and performers worked on his stage: Leon Daniel, Krikor Azaryan, Hristo Hristov, Zdravko Mitkov.
 The director of the theater in the period 1977-1990 was the famous Bulgarian actor Georgi Rusev.

+Kukeri

+The bulgairan 3 day long festival/tradition originated in Perink.
+Its held in the last 3 days of January.
+The reason they hold that festival/tradition is to remove and scare away the bad spirits for when the new year starts thats why kukeri wear big scary costumes eith loud bells on them.